BenjaminMedia/WA_public_documentation/_includes/content.md

 ### CSS HELPERS

-### Headers and copy
+### Headers and text

 Keep a clear hierarchy between different headers and text.
 In general each site has a primary font and a secondary font, these will be applied through the header- and text classes.

 All font sizes are specified in pixels (not em or pt).

-Use the tags h1, h2, h3, p etc. semantically and add the following classes to style headers and copy:
+Use the tags h1, h2, h3, p etc. semantically and add the following classes to style headers and text:

 **Headers:**